vandalt/ImPlaneIA/README.md

 * poppy [available here](https://github.com/mperrin/poppy) or by pip install
 * pysynphot

-*we recommend downloading the anaconda distribution for python*
+*we recommend downloading the anaconda distribution for python3*

 **For usage examples check the notebooks folder, which contains some basic tutorials.**